AndrewHu-it/3D-Tic-Tac-Toe/README.md

-### Instructions to use this program: \n
+### Instructions to use this program:

-# Paramters: \n
+# Parameters:
--first //Computer plays first \n
+- first // Computer plays first
--second //Computer plays second \n
+- second // Computer plays second
--plies <int> //Number of plies to be used.
+- plies <int> // Number of plies to be used.